Earn frequent flyer points while spending on your air miles credit card and redeem them for travel rewards with your favourite airline.

 - Other fees.
 It’s always good to know exactly what you’re signing up for and what you may someday be charged for.
 Pay attention to fees like the cash advance fee, foreign transaction fee (especially if you plan to use the card overseas), and any other possible administrative fees.
-Most air miles cards charge a fee for conversion of reward points into air miles too.

 As a general rule, always make sure your air miles credit card gives you more value than it costs.
 A simple way to calculate this is by adding up the value of rewards you’d receive in a year and comparing that with the amount of fees you’d pay each year.
 While air miles credit cards may be a great idea for some people, they’re not for everyone.
 When making your decision about which credit card type to choose, make sure you consider your personal needs, lifestyle and spending habits.

 Images: ShutterstockBack to top